Richard Kyte: Why are we so uncomfortable with solitude?

 Solitude is the way one learns to feel at home in the world.

 Richard Kyte is director of the D.B.
-Reinhart Institute for Ethics in Leadership at Viterbo University in La Crosse, Wis., and co-host of “The Ethical Life” podcast.
+Reinhart Institute for Ethics in Leadership at Viterbo University and co-host of “The Ethical Life” podcast.